 The well-known message that one in three people can have coronavirus without displaying any symptoms is the main reason the government initially encouraged workplaces to roll out workplace lateral flow testing.
 The benefit of asymptomatic testing is that it identifies cases which would have been undetected otherwise and allows those individuals to isolate, in the hope of avoiding a full-blown workplace outbreak.

 The government have not confirmed the rationale for the test kits no longer being available to employers after 19 July, although the cost is substantial.

 What does lateral flow testing cost?

+After the government stopped funding lateral flow tests for businesses on 19 July, businesses are now required to fund the cost of test kits themselves (unless relying on individuals obtaining them for free).
 The government has published a list of approved Covid-19 test providers if organisations wish to partner with a third party to organise their workplace testing.

 What issues do we need to consider for onsite testing?